Stray and nuisance cats

 - create health concerns in children's sandpits

-- cause undue noise due to fighting with owned or stray cats
+- cause excessive noise due to fighting with owned or stray cats

 - call and cry when seeking a mate